Create a definite plan for carrying out your desire and begin at once, whether you ready or not, to put this plan into action.

 What possible problems could I experience in the future?

-Now that you have a clearer understanding of where your life is headed, take into consideration the various scenarios you explored within the previous section and ask yourself:
+Now that you have a clearer understanding of where your life is headed, take into consideration the various scenarios you explored in the previous section and ask yourself:

 How will all this affect the various scenarios I have outline?

 How must I potentially adjust things moving forward?